filipliwinski/Synology/README.md

 # Synology

 This repository contains a set of Python scripts that streamline processes not supported by Synology services (e.g. Synology Photos).
-Each script is responsible for its own goal and is documented in a README file located in the script directory.
+Each script is responsible for its own purpose and is documented in a README file located in the script's directory.

 ## How to contribute?